pyFFTW/pyFFTW/README.rst

 Operating FFTW in multithreaded mode is supported.

+pyFFTW implements the numpy and scipy fft interfaces in order for users to take advantage of the speed of FFTW with minimal code modifications.

 A comprehensive unittest suite can be found with the source on the github repository or with the source distribution on PyPI.